 2. Contribute to Doctors Without Borders (Medecins Sans Frontieres), Canadian Foodgrains Bank, a rehabilitation hospital in Zimbabwe and selected disaster situations as they arise.

 First United Mission, on the Down Town Vancouver East Side, which feeds, houses and cloths homeless people daily, receives the bulk of the donations we collect.
-They require supplies of toiletries, razors, socks, underwear and clothing (in each season) along with food supplies and dishes constantly as they are open 24/7, 365 days of the year.
-One the fourth Wednesday of the month, members of our congregation make loaves of sandwiches which we deliver fresh once a month.
+They require supplies of toiletries, razors, socks, underwear, along with food supplies and dishes constantly as they are open 24/7, 365 days of the year.

 There are also two other Missions that love to receive our woman’s clothing and children’s items in the area.
 Overall, we find a home for every item that is donated to our causes.